-Huasca de Ocampo in the Mexican state of Hidalgo was the very first pueblos magico, recognized for its beauty and culture in 2001.
-This charming town would then become the barometer against which other potential pueblos magicos were measured.
+Huasca de Ocampo in the Mexican state of Hidalgo was the very first Pueblo Magico, recognized for its beauty and culture in 2001.
+This charming town would then become the barometer against which other potential Pueblo Magicos were measured.

 Huasca de Ocampo is characterized by its quaint cobbled streets and narrow passageways, its astounding natural beauty, and its colonial haciendas.
 A visit to the town allows travelers the opportunity to get off the beaten track and experience the “real” Mexico in the heart of the countryside.

 Huasca is a great place to get back to nature.
-Hike or zipline through the famous balsatic prisms and then take a stroll through the Bosque de Los Espiritus” (Spirit’s Forest).
+Hike or zipline through the famous basaltic prisms and then take a stroll through the Bosque de Los Espiritus” (Spirit’s Forest).

 Regional legends tell tales of goblins that live in these woodlands – supposedly causing mischief and playing with people’s hair as they pass through.
 Visit the Museo de Los Duendes (Goblin’s Museum) – a rustic cabin decorated with supernatural memorabilia and hundreds of goblin figurines.

-Palenque is a highlight of visiting the state of Chiapas.
-Not only is the settlement itself charming, it is also home to one of the most important Maya ruins in Mexico.
+Palenque is one of the best places to visit in the state of Chiapas.
+Not only is the settlement itself charming, but it is also home to one of the most important Maya ruins in Mexico.

 Palenque is nestled right in the heart of the tropical jungle, encompassed by dense greenery and existing in a state of perpetual humidity.
 The town is a great place to sample Chiapas cuisine.